 The egg donor recipient is treated with estrogen, usually vaginally.
 This also can be administered by mouth, a patch or an injection, depending on her response.
 Once her lining is determined to be mature based on ultrasound observation, progesterone is started, and the embryo transfer time is selected.

 Because of the advent of identity release and disclosure of donor identity through easy-to-access DNA test kits, the future is complicated.
 In the past with anonymous donation, donor-conceived children were often not told about their biological roots.
 It will be reasonably normal in the future for donor-conceived children to identify and contact their biological parent and donor-conceived half siblings.
 We recommend that donors and recipients register with Donor Sibling Registry.
 Here, each person involved sets the boundaries with which they are comfortable regarding potential methods of contact and roles amongst the families which develop.
 Donors who are uncomfortable with the idea of absolutely any contact with donor-conceived offspring are discouraged from donating.

 Egg donor application

-We appreciate your interest in learning more about becoming an egg donor.
+We appreciate your interest in learning more about our egg donor program.
 Donating your eggs is a gift for people who cannot have children without your help.
-Someday you may have a chance to have contact with the child, once they are a teenager.
+Someday you may have a chance to have contact with the child, once he/she is a teenager.
 This is totally up to you.
 If you can answer yes to the following questions, we invite you to fill out our application, which has a link at the bottom of the page.